sentclose/sentc-docs/docs/protocol/README.md

 This process is done in the client of the other member.

 1. Get the user private key (or group private key in case of parent or connected group), the user public key and the previous group key
-2. If the encrypted group key was signed then the member can verify the group key
+2. If the encrypted group key was signed, then the member can verify the group key
 3. Decrypt the encrypted ephemeral key with the users private key (the pair key from the used public key at the server)
 4. Decrypt the already decrypted ephemeral key but this time with the previous group key
 5. Decrypt the new encrypted group key with the now decrypted ephemeral key
-6. Encrypt the new group key with the users public key
+6. Encrypt the new group key with the user's public key
 7. Send the new encrypted group key by the public key to the server to store it like the keys before

 The process for parent and connected groups is the same as for member, but the group public key is used instead of a user public key.